 All charter schools are public schools, but not all public schools are charter schools.

-Like Public schools, charter schools seldom have a selective admission process.
-It's free of cost, and anyone can apply.
+Like public schools, charter schools usually don't have a selective admission process.
+They are free for students to attend, and anyone in the school district can apply.
 If applications exceed the school capacity, students are selected by a lottery system.

 This video by greatschools gives an idea of what charter schools are, and more importantly, bust myths and preconceived notions associated with them:

 What are Public Schools?